 The Ordinary for Acne Scars that Cause Post-Inflammatory Hyperpigmentation

 Post-inflammatory hyperpigmentation occurs when skin cells overproduce melanin or pigment is irregularly dispersed in an area that experiences inflammation or injury.
-This can occur when skin is healing from acne and breakouts.
+This can occur when the skin is healing from acne and breakouts.

 Over-the-counter products, like the ones in this post from The Ordinary, are best suited to target acne scars that result in post-inflammatory hyperpigmentation and discoloration.
 If you are unsure of which product or treatment to use on your acne scars please consult a dermatologist for the best treatment for you.